ArduPilot/ardupilot_wiki/dev/source/docs/buildin-mission-planner.rst

 and take the necessary steps to resolve them if that is the case.
 Here is a simple debugging example to get you started.

--  Do not connect your APM to the compiled version of MP.
+-  Do not (yet) connect your AutoPilot Hardware ( Pixhawk, etc ) to the compiled version of MP.
 You must  first copy some .xml files to the bin/debug folder.
 See details below.
 -  First be sure VS is configured for debug (versus release) Set this in the top menu tools area or the configuration manager.
 -  Select menu DEBUG, Start Debugging.
 (Or, press F5).
 Mission Planner should run as you normally see it.
-However, some important configuration files are missing so connection to the APM is not recommended at this time.
+However, some important configuration files are missing so connection to the AutoPilot Hardware ( eg Pixhawk, etc ) is not recommended at this time.

    -  If after "Start Debugging" the program loading hangs in the splash screen and you see this message:  "Managed Debugging Assistant